Deep Learning the Functional Renormalization Group

 {\it Introduction --} Interacting electron systems exhibit a rich variety of distinct phenomena at different energy and temperature scales.
 Upon lowering these scales, new effective degrees of freedom and collective behaviors emerge, typically including competing spin, charge and pairing fluctuations.
 The difficulties inherent in treating these competing, scale-dependent phenomena on an equal footing represent one of the major obstacles to the numerical solution of theoretical models.

 The renormalization group (RG) provides a powerful approach to these problems~\cite{wilson1974renormalization, WilsonRMP, Fisher1983, ShankarRMP, polchinski1992effective}.
 The characteristic of RG of keeping only the relevant information, as a scale parameter is reduced, makes it a valuable tool to deal with interacting fermions.
-In its {\it exact} or {\it functional} (``fRG") form, the RG is formulated as an exact functional flow equation which, as a function of a continuously decreasing energy scale, provides an effective action description of a microscopic model~\cite{Wetterich}.
-The functional flow equations may be formulated as an exact hierarchy of flow equations for all many-particle Green's or vertex functions~\cite{Morris,SalmhoferPTP2001,KopietzPRB2001}, and truncation schemes of this infinite hierarchy are adopted to achieve closed forms that can be numerically solved.
+In its {\it exact} or {\it functional} (``fRG") form, the RG is formulated as an exact functional flow equation which, as a function of a continuously decreasing energy scale, provides an effective action description of a microscopic model~\cite{Wetterich,Morris,SalmhoferPTP2001,KopietzPRB2001}.

 In quantum condensed matter physics the fRG has been used to study model systems such as the two-dimensional (2D) Hubbard model and its extensions~\cite{ZanchiPRB2000, HalbothPRB2000, HalbothPRL2000, HonerkampPRB2001, HonerkampSalmhoferPRL, HonerkampSalmhoferPRB,Hille2020,Hille2020B,Vilardi2020}.
 Applications of fRG to real materials have thus far remained sporadic, requiring considerable numerical effort to incorporate realistic band-dispersions, multi-orbital characters and realistic interactions.
-Successful applications, including the study of SC and competing phases in iron-based compounds~\cite{WangPRL2009, ThomalePRB2009, ThomalePRL2011a, ThomalePRL2011b}, cobaltates~\cite{KieselPRL2013}, doped and twisted-bilayer graphene~\cite{HonerkampPRL2008, KieselPRB2012, KennesPRB2018}, buckled Dirac semimetals and doped topological insulators~\cite{GeMoS2fRG, WuPRB2019}, show the potential of this approach, but the underlying computational complexity suggests a simplification of the fRG approach would be desirable.
+Successful applications, including the study of SC and competing phases in iron-based compounds~\cite{WangPRL2009, ThomalePRB2009, ThomalePRL2011a, ThomalePRL2011b}, cobaltates~\cite{KieselPRL2013}, doped and twisted-bilayer graphene~\cite{HonerkampPRL2008, KieselPRB2012, KennesPRB2018}, buckled Dirac semimetals, doped topological insulators~\cite{GeMoS2fRG, WuPRB2019} and quantum spin liquid phases in frustrated antiferromagnets~\cite{Chillal2020,BuessenPRL2018}, show the potential of this approach, but the underlying computational complexity suggests a simplification of the fRG approach would be desirable.